YukiAttano/package-ux_improvements/README.md

 I am open for contributions and ideas to improve (but not bloat) this package.
 Feel free to reach out.

-This package is under active development, does not await breaking changes (only if they are required to fix something that is really wrong). and will be set to v 1.0 after examples and a usage documentation is added.
+This package is under active development.